mfittko/sdd-blueprint/README.md

 ## Development Status

 ✅ **Standalone Repository**: This is a self-contained blueprint for spec-driven, AI-powered software development.
-Ready to use as a template for new projects. tory.
-It will remain here for iterative development and testing until ready for extraction to a standalone repository.
+Ready to use as a template for new projects.
 See GitHub releases for version history and roadmap.

 ## Output Target